Skip to content

 Special Schools and Specialist Facilities

-The East Sussex Local Offer directory, hosted on the 1Space directory, lists special schools and specialist facilities throughout East Sussex.
-Once on the directory, you can further refine your options using the filters available.
+The East Sussex Local Offer directory is hosted on 1Space.
+The directory lists special schools and schools with specialist facilities in East Sussex.
+On the directory, you can further refine your options using the filters available.
 This can include filtering results down to a certain area of East Sussex, or by settings that provide for a specific need:

 Mainstream Schools

 The directory also lists mainstream schools throughout East Sussex.
-These listings include useful information including each settings Special Educational Needs Co-ordinator (SENCo) contact information, accessibility information for each location, signposting to each settings full SEN Information Report and any SEND-relevant staff training.
+These listings include useful information such as each setting:

 Independent and Non-Maintained Special Schools and Colleges